VaganovAlexanderMih/EncryptionSystem/README.md

 ## Recently added:
-- basic functionality
+- Basic functionality
-- manual for program
+- Manual for program
+- Steganography with images with extensions "png", "jpg" and "bmt"
+- Some other ciphers and decoders for them

 ## To do: